 Mercedes-Benz ML, R, GL Class – Replace Serpentine Belt

 Is there a squealing noise when your Mercedes-Benz engine is on?
 Learn how to fix the problem by replacing the serpentine belt of your Mercedes-Benz.
-This guide provides instructions on replacing the serpentine belt of a Mercedes V6, V8, and V12 Engines.
+This guide provides instructions on replacing this critical engine component in a Mercedes V6, V8, or V12 Engine.

 Symptoms